 General steps to effectively cancel your car insurance

 As noted above, Farmers does not publicize the cancellation process.
-Regardless of your provider, there are still some general steps and factors to consider when canceling your auto insurance policy.
+Regardless of your provider, there are general steps and factors to consider when canceling your auto insurance policy.

 Decide to cancel